The Best SAS Eurobonus Redemptions

 - Considering how expensive flights from Europe to South American can be, especially in business class, this is one of my favorite SAS Eurobonus redemptions.

 - Examples: if you fly into the US, you can select a Caribbean gateway to connect in before heading to South America.
-Personally, I’d love to explore Puerto Rica; you can book a cheap flight from Miami to San Juan, enjoy a few days there, and then head all the way down to Buenos Aires for just 30,000 miles one-way.
+Personally, I’d love to explore Puerto Rica; you can book a cheap flight from Miami to San Juan, enjoy a few days there, and then head all the way down to Buenos Aires for just 30,000 miles one-way in business class.

 Business: 63,000 miles one-way South Africa to Middle East and Northern/Central Africa (105,000 roundtrip)

 - Example: Just as above, this is a great way to drive down the cost of a ticket from South Africa to Europe.
 Add a connecting flight to Cairo or Tel Aviv and miss it “by mistake”.
 If traveling with checked bags, make sure your transit is overnight and that you do not check them all the way.
 Ask the check-in agent to check the bags to your connecting point in Europe, which is usually possible with overnight connections, and you can pick them up there to proceed home.
 For extra safety, if traveling with family, you can book all passengers except one on this kind of ticket.
 The remaining passenger’s ticket can go to your real destination and they can take all your bags.

 - Tip: flights from Scandinavia to Tel Aviv can often be incredibly cheap (€100 one-way).
 Consider booking a revenue ticket in economy down there, after booking your award ticket from Tel Aviv to South Africa.